cameron-sjo/RealEstateScraper/RealEstateScraper/HowToSearch.md

 # How To Search

-The search functionality was loosely based off of [StackExchange's search functionality][stackexchange_search].
+The search functionality was loosely based off of [StackOverflow's search functionality][stackoverflow_search].

 It requires keywords and parameters to function.